New research suggests that drinking red wine in moderation improves the bacterial diversity in our guts and may protect our overall health.

-From the popular notion that a little bit of red wine is good for the heart, to the less known theory that compounds in red wine may benefit depression or oral health, drinking red wine in moderation seems to have a lot of hidden therapeutic potential.
+From the popular notion that a little bit of red wine is good for the heart, to the less known theory that compounds in red wine may benefit or oral health, drinking red wine in moderation seems to have a lot of hidden therapeutic potential.

 New research adds to the list of red wine’s possible health benefits.
 An observational study, whose first author is Caroline Le Roy from King’s College London in the United Kingdom, examined the gut health of red wine drinkers and compared it with that of people who drank other types of alcohol.

 The researchers found a greater diversity of bacterial species in the guts of red wine drinkers compared with those who did not drink red wine.
 Greater bacterial diversity is a marker of gut health.